 These fraudsters often look for companies that have recently had C-suite shakeups (since this would help explain a CEO or CFO asking questions about process or not adhering to typical protocols) or where executives are known to be offsite at conferences or traveling for other purposes (hence the need for email communication).

-There are regularly examples in the news of corporations or businesses falling victim to scams that see them releasing PII and W-2 information.
+There are regular examples in the news of corporations or businesses falling victim to scams that see them releasing PII and W-2 information.
 In just one example, a San Francisco-based software company suffered a breach when an email apparently initiated by the CEO requested the tax information for all employees.
-Names, addresses, 2015 income details, Social Security numbers and Individual Taxpayer Identification numbers were all sent to an unauthorized recipient.
+Names, addresses, 2015 income details, Social Security numbers, and Individual Taxpayer Identification numbers were all sent to an unauthorized recipient.

 At the same time, there have been evolutions in BEC scam emails.
 Symantec research in November 2016 noted a shift to gradually building trust over a series of emails rather than simply asking for the fake wire transfer at the outset.
 For instance, the scammers might now use more conversational language to establish a rapport.
 A common tactic, for instance, is to begin the exchange with an email asking “Are you at your desk?” or “Hey, are you in the office today?”
 Then, when a response is received, the scammer moves on to phishing for details about how the payment process works at their organization and then to the fund transfer request.